butlerwill1/housing_project/Supporting Documents/LandRegistryDataDoc.md

 - Postcode = This is the postcode used at the time of the original transaction.
 Note that postcodes can be reallocated and these changes are not reflected in the Price Paid Dataset.
 - Property Type: D = Detached, S = Semi-Detached, T = Terraced, F = Flats/Maisonettes, O = Other

-Note that:
-- we only record the above categories to describe property type, we do not separately identify bungalows
-- end-of-terrace properties are included in the Terraced category above
-- ‘Other’ is only valid where the transaction relates to a property type that is not covered by existing values, for example where a property comprises more than one large parcel of land

 - Old/New = Indicates the age of the property and applies to all price paid transactions, residential and non-residential.
 Y = a newly built property, N = an established residential building

 - Duration = Relates to the tenure: F = Freehold, L= Leasehold etc.